How to Help Channel Partners Sell Dead Inventory

-The same illustration can be applied to the channel industry, as “worthless inventory” with not even a Hail Mary’s chance of being purchased, is often littered throughout the warehouse of distributors.
+The same illustration can be applied to the channel, as “worthless inventory” with not even a Hail Mary’s chance of being purchased, is often littered throughout the warehouse of distributors.
 The accumulation of “worthless inventory” means that “dead inventory” will only continue to rot and take up more room from new, higher-demand inventory.

-This is where partners should use caution when adding new stock due to the added risk of barring the burden of excess inventory.
+This is where channel partners should use caution when adding new stock due to the added risk of barring the burden of excess inventory.

 When a distributing partner receives a “sexy” request from an end-customer, there is added pressure to fulfill their warehouse order with the proposed SKU.
 But with market competition high and modification in consumer demand even higher—there is a strong possibility that partner’s excess in inventory will only continue to grow once the order is canceled.

 4.)
 Have Partner’s Designate an Inventory Watchdog

 You may want to consider encouraging channel partners to hire/designate an “inventory watchdog”.
 This “watchdog’s” only responsibility is to keep an eye on “dead inventory,” SKUs, stock rotation, etc.